So. I already covered 10 advantages of alopecia in my previous post. But it looks like that list wasn’t quite exhaustive!

 I stopped wearing my “proper” wig just before coming clean about my alopecia.
 But to many of my friends, I’m known as “the glitter fairy” – and a champion wig wearer, due to my love of fancy dress.

 (Not so much fun in the boiling midday heat, though.
-Ah well.)
+Oh well.)

 Don’t get me wrong.
 I know there’s a lot of cons, too.
 And back in the day, these cons were all I could see when I was caught up in the clutches of depression.

-But since learning more about mindfulness and gratitude (which I’ll write about soon), I’ve become more of a “glass half full” kinda gal.
+But since learning more about mindfulness and gratitude, I’ve become more of a “glass half full” kinda gal.

 I’ve started to appreciate the weird and wonderful things about having alopecia.